Cornell-MAE-UG/sp26-portfolio-aj688-jpg/_projects/nut_cracker_design.md

 ---
 layout: project
 title: Nut cracker design
-description: Just a spaceship that I designed
+description: Just a thing that I designed

 ---
 In ENGRD 2020, we were tasked with creating a nutcracker.